 Codes and Frequencies

 IPUMS NHIS has also created the variable HIPEMPAYR, available for 1989 forward for years in which survey data is available, which indicates whether the respondent had any private plan paid for by the employer.

+This variable is mostly comparable over time.
 In 1989, this question was asked only of respondents with private health insurance who indicated the plan was obtained through an employer or union.
 The question wording was also different in 1989 than from 1997 forward.
 Respondents were asked, "Does the employer or union pay for any part of the cost for this (name) plan?" whereas for 1997 forward, respondents were asked a more general question, "Who pays for this plan?"

 - 1989: Persons who were covered by a private health insurance plan that pays any part of a hospital, doctor or dental bill.

 - 1997-2018: Persons with at least two private health insurance plans.

 - 2019: Sample adults age 18+ and sample children age 0-17 with at least 2 private health insurance plans.